Herbs and Breastfeeding Safety

-- Hops flowers have calming properties, but also promotes increased milk production.
+- Hops flowers have calming properties but also promote increased milk production.

 Overall Healthy Herbal Tonics for Breastfeeding Mothers

-- Put them in a jar (1 quart) Fill with boiling water, cover and seep for four hours.
+- Put them in a jar (1 quart).
+Fill with boiling water, cover, and steep for four hours.

 - Strain and drink (you can mix with fruit juice to taste).

 Herbs for Weaning and Oversupply